DogFoxX/Announcement-Bar/README.md

     When a cutomer or visitor closes the bar, it will be closed for the whole session and won't be displayed again.
     It will only be visible again when a new session is activated.
     For instance, when a visitor closes your webpage the session is closed.
-    A neew session will start when a visitor opens your website from fresh.
+    A new session will start when a visitor opens your website from fresh, and the Announcement Bar will be visible again.

 **Text Alignment**